Rev. Jesse Jackson joins Jacob Blake, Breonna Taylor families in call for justice rally

-CHICAGO -- Rev. Jesse Jackson is planning a press conference with members of both Jacob Blake's and Breonna Taylor's families Saturday morning to call for justice and equality in both of their cases.
+CHICAGO -- Rev. Jesse Jackson held a press conference with members of both Jacob Blake's and Breonna Taylor's families Saturday morning to call for justice and equality in both of their cases.

 Kenosha police shot and injured Blake this summer.
 Louisville police shot and killed Taylor back in March.